ErnestVidal1/ErnestVidal1/README.md

 ***🚀 PHASE 4: Word to XML DocBook Conversion (If applicable)**: Word-to-XML DocBook Transformations.
 Custom Tagging.*
-### 🟢 Status Ready.️ VBA-JAVA-XSLT WORD STYLE TO TAG CONVERTER
+### 🟢 Status Ready.️ VBA-JAVA-XSLT WORD-STYLE TO XML-ELEMENT TRANSFORMER
 Automates the conversion of Word documents with template-specific styles to XML documents with DocBook tags.
 Robust and efficient transformations.
 ### 🟢 Status Ready.️ XSLT-JAVA-DOCBOOK MULTI-FORMAT OUTPUT GENERATOR
 Automates the conversion of DocBook XML to multiple output formats, including HTML and PDF.
 Designed for flexible and efficient multi-format publishing.
-### 🟢 Status Ready.️ AHK XML MULTI-LAYER TAG GENERATOR
+### 🟢 Status Ready.️ AHK NESTED XML TAG GENERATOR
 Facilitates the creation of complex, multi-layered XML tags with a single shortcut.
 Ideal for quickly embedding structures like examples, links, and paragraphs.
 <br><br>